Solod-S/stripe-payment-template-react-express/README.md

 ![Demo](/public/banner.jpg)

-# 🏦 Payment Form App
+# 🏦 Payment Payment Template

 This is a simple React application that integrates Stripe payment processing.
 Users can select the number of sites and a billing period (monthly or yearly), and the price is automatically calculated.
 The app supports routing for the payment form, success page, error page, and handles automatic redirects.